steve-chavez/postgrest-sessions-example/app.sql.md

 #### Helper function: Current `user_id`

-Our Row Level Security policy functions will need to access the `user_id` of the currently authenticated user.
+Our Row Level Security policies will need to access the `user_id` of the currently authenticated user.
 See `api.authenticate` for the function that sets the value as a local setting.